Social justice is:

 In keeping with the concept of intersectionality, there are many social characteristics that may be associated with social burdens and privileges, and a given individual will likely have a combination of both.
 I can have white privilege while still having considerable social burdens in other areas.
 It shouldn’t be a competition over who has the most or least privilege; we should be listening to and respecting others and their experiences.

 Posts that go into more detail around this include:

 - Another way of looking at social privilege

 - Social privilege and the underprivileged

 Democracy & Freedom

 Voting matters.
 It’s your chance to have your say.
-Yes, there’s money and power involved and you may not like everything any candidate has to see.
-But an election is where you as a voter have your power.
+Yes, there’s money and power involved and you may not like everything any candidate has to see, but an election is where you as a voter have your power.
 Many parts of that world don’t have that luxury.
-In Myanmar, a democratically elected government was ousted in a military coup; you can learn about about the #22222Revolution protests here.
+When governments restrict access to voting, as has recently happened in the state of Georgia, that is an assault on democracy.